 Four Decades of Resilience

 Relentless resilience in advocacy during the HIV epidemic brought forward critical changes to health care delivery.
-The nationally renowned patient-centered HIV Medical Home we have developed at Vivent Health is the template for responding to the pandemic and caring for people with chronic or life-threatening diseases.
-Our HIV Medical Home provides care for everyone in need, achieves some of the finest clinical quality outcomes in the world, and saves the health care system tens of millions of dollars a year in unnecessary costs.
-At its core, our HIV Medical Home seeks to treat disease and confront the social determinants driving the HIV epidemic today.
+The nationally renowned patient-centered HIV Medical Home we have developed at Vivent Health is the template for responding to pandemic and caring for people with chronic or life-threatening disease.
+Our HIV Medical Home provides care for everyone in need, achieves some of the finest clinical quality outcomes in the world and saves the health care system tens of millions of dollars a year in unnecessary costs.
+At its core, our HIV Medical Home seeks to not only treat disease but also confront the social determinants driving the HIV epidemic today.

 Much like HIV, Covid has laid bare the issue of health equity in our country.
 Similar to HIV, African American, Latinx and other racial communities are significantly more likely to contract Covid than whites.
 Black lives must matter not just in our conversations about pervasive violence but also in our creation of a health system that eliminates different outcomes for people based on their skin color, where they live, or who they love.
 Unfortunately, in a country that professes equality, our actions simply do not measure up.
 In fact, racial injustice is so fully integrated into the HIV epidemic that each one feeds upon the other.
 A study released by the Centers for Disease Control at the end of November highlighted this disproportionate impact.
 We will not prevail against HIV unless we also prevail in addressing injustice.
 Sadly, the same must be said for overcoming the Covid pandemic and pandemics yet to come.
 Our national pandemic playbook must be built on equity – health equity, economic equity, and social equity.
 There is no need to wait for the next virus to arrive, we can and should do this work now.